Skip to content

 Continuing Education (CE) activities are instructional activities where the certificant is the learner.
 The purpose of this information is to assist certificants in determining acceptable continuing education activities for use toward maintaining your ACRP Certification(s).
 For program-specific points requirements and application-related information, please refer to the Maintenance of Certification Handbook.

-Candidates for Maintenance can take Continuing Education (CE) offerings in two topic areas: “Research” and “Healthcare” (including Disease and Bodily System).
+Candidates for Maintenance can take Continuing Education (CE) offerings in two topic areas: “Research” and “Healthcare” (including disease, soft skills, and bodily system).

 For Maintenance purposes, Research Topics are defined those that cover the actual “practice” of clinical research and follow topics covered on the Detailed Content Outline (DCO) for your designation.
 These topics should cover transferable knowledge and skills, not those specific to your workplace, such as company SOPs, protocols or specific software.
 Examples of Research Topics include, but are not limited to: